 - What is Therapeutic Horseback Riding/Hippotherapy?

-Therapeutic Horseback Riding or Hippotherapy is an alternative therapy that improves the physical and mental well being of people with disabilities.
-“Riding provides exercise, recreation and the sense of achievement.
-Riding also provides independence from mobility aids such as walkers, wheelchairs and crutches or canes allowing access over uneven ground into fields and forest where new sights, sounds and smells stimulate the senses”.
+Therapeutic Horseback Riding or Hippotherapy is an alternative therapy that improves the physical and mental well-being of people with disabilities.
+“Riding provides exercise, recreation, and a sense of achievement.
+Riding also provides independence from mobility aids such as walkers, wheelchairs, and crutches or canes allowing access over the uneven ground into fields and forest where new sights, sounds, and smells stimulate the senses”.

 - Purpose of Therapeutic Horseback Riding/Hippotherapy

-The purpose of therapeutic horseback riding/Hippotherapy is to improve balance, coordination, mobilization of stiff joints and muscles, preventions of contractures, improvement of circulation, relaxation of spasticity, development of self-esteem and independence and recreation.
+The purpose of therapeutic horseback riding/Hippotherapy is to improve balance, coordination, mobilization of stiff joints and muscles, prevention of contractures, improvement of circulation, relaxation of spasticity, development of self-esteem and independence, and recreation.

 - Who can benefit from Therapeutic Horseback Riding/Hippotherapy?

 Some of the disabilities that can benefit from therapeutic riding lessons are: